wangxiaofeng1/wangxiaofeng1.github.io/_pages/group.md

 ## Graduated PhD Students

-Xin Zhang (Currently, assistant professor in the University of Southern Maine)
+Xin Zhang (Now assistant professor in the University of Southern Maine)

-Rabab Abdelfattah (Currently, assistant professor at the University of Southern Mississippi)
+Rabab Abdelfattah (Now assistant professor at the University of Southern Mississippi)

-Lixing Yang (Currently, researcher at Huzhou Institution of Zhejiang University)
+Lixing Yang (Now researcher at Huzhou Institution of Zhejiang University)

-Zheqing Zhou (Currently, founder of a startup company)
+Zheqing Zhou (Now founder of a startup company)